szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Index to use``: Only if sub-mode is llama_index (Chat with files), choose the index to use in Agent mode.

+* ``Display a tray notification when the goal is achieved.``: If enabled, a notification will be displayed after goal achieved / finished run.

 **Updates**

 - ``Check for updates on start``: Enables checking for updates on start.
 Default: True.